nixworks/public/news/2012/06/8/index.md

 ##### The Roundhouse
 ### [The Roundhouse in Chalk Farm, North London, vows to recognise Amy Winehouse's contribution to music by erecting a statue to her. ](/news/2012/06/8/the-roundhouse-in-chalk-farm-north-london-vows-to-recognise-amy-winehouse-s-contribution-to-music-by-erecting-a-statue-to-her.md)
-_Context: North London, Amy Winehouse, The Roundhouse, Chalk Farm_
+_Context: North London, Chalk Farm, Amy Winehouse, The Roundhouse_

 ##### Booker Prize
 ### [Booker Prize winning writer of historical fiction Barry Unsworth dies in Italy. ](/news/2012/06/8/booker-prize-winning-writer-of-historical-fiction-barry-unsworth-dies-in-italy.md)
-_Context: Italy, Barry Unsworth, Booker Prize_
+_Context: Booker Prize, Italy, Barry Unsworth_

 ##### Commonwealth Writers prizes
 ### [The Commonwealth Writers prizes are handed out at Hay: Shehan Karunatilaka from Sri Lanka wins the GBP10,000 Commonwealth Book Prize for his debut novel "Chinaman: The Legend of Pradeep Mathew", while Emma Martin from New Zealand wins the GBP5,000 Commonwealth Short Story Prize for "Two Girls in a Boat". ](/news/2012/06/8/the-commonwealth-writers-prizes-are-handed-out-at-hay-shehan-karunatilaka-from-sri-lanka-wins-the-agbp10-000-commonwealth-book-prize-for-hi.md)
-_Context: New Zealand, Shehan Karunatilaka, Hay, Emma Martin, Sri Lanka, Commonwealth Writers prizes_
+_Context: Emma Martin, Hay, Sri Lanka, Shehan Karunatilaka, Commonwealth Writers prizes, New Zealand_

 ##### Chesapeake Energy
 ### [Chesapeake Energy shareholders, at their annual meeting, reject two incumbent directors in a vote widely regarded as a repudiation of CEO Aubrey McClendon. ](/news/2012/06/8/chesapeake-energy-shareholders-at-their-annual-meeting-reject-two-incumbent-directors-in-a-vote-widely-regarded-as-a-repudiation-of-ceo-au.md)
-_Context: Aubrey McClendon, Chesapeake Energy_
+_Context: Chesapeake Energy, Aubrey McClendon_

 ##### IAEA
 ### [The International Atomic Energy Agency (IAEA) ends talks with Iran, with IAEA chief inspector Herman Nackaerts claiming "There has been no progress". ](/news/2012/06/8/the-international-atomic-energy-agency-iaea-ends-talks-with-iran-with-iaea-chief-inspector-herman-nackaerts-claiming-there-has-been-no-p.md)